kotoMJ/misak69-sonar-custom/README.md

 Usage of Sonar 4.5 with gradle needs to use gradle 2.3 and higher (see https://issues.gradle.org/browse/GRADLE-3062) http://docs.codehaus.org/display/SONAR/API+Changes

-<b>Use project https://github.com/misak69/misak69-sonar-custom-resource as project to be analysed by sonar(using gradle)</b>
+<strong>Use project https://github.com/misak69/misak69-sonar-custom-resource as project to be analysed by sonar(using gradle)</strong>

 <h2>Basic knowledge for Java plugin API development/deployment</h2>